Mozart4242/SIEMELK/README.md

 ✔️ C&C connections detection

 ## How to Install?
-  - 1st- Submit this form https://forms.gle/R81FMULEkFTJVSzMA
+  - 1st- Submit this form https://forms.gle/R81FMULEkFTJVSzMA.
-  - 2nd- your information will get submitted
+  - 2nd- Reviewing your information.
-  - 3rd- you will get the download link for iso installation file
+  - 3rd- You will get the download link for iso installation file and a instruction to activate the application.

 ## More to come
 This Repository is not completed and i am working on it. once the product is ready i will update this Repo.